joeylitalien/joeylitalien.github.io/pages/cv.md

       title="Seminars in Undergraduate Mathematics in Montreal,"
       subtitle="<i>a nonprofit student organization</i>"
       description="<ul>
-        <li>Organized a weekend-long seminar where students (≈100) can share and discuss mathematical research</li>
+        <li>Organized a weekend-long seminar where students can share their mathematical research</li>
         <li>Lead Organizer in 2015, President in 2014, and VP Communications in 2013</li>
       </ul>"
 %}